jigpu/linuxwacom-wiki-archive/wiki/FAQ_for_Linuxwacom.md

 ----------------------------------------------------------------

 If you use a USB tablet, it is most probably because you didn't configure the X driver properly.
-Please refer to Mouse1 for solutions.
+Please refer to [Configuring X11](/wiki/Linuxwacom_HOWTO#Configuring_X11 "wikilink") for solutions.

 If it happens to a serial tablet, please post your problem at [general discussion](https://lists.sourceforge.net/lists/listinfo/linuxwacom-discuss).